 It is also noted that the importance of limiting harvest to the allocation cannot be overstated.
-Because of the popularity of red snapper as a target and harvest species, the suggested dependency of businesses on red snapper at certain times of the year, and the business and community needs of regular patronage, the red snapper recreational sector of the reef fish fishery needs both stable harvest amounts and fishing seasons.
-This means that, to maximize benefits, a region cannot be expected to rely on or thrive under feast and famine cycles, harvesting large overruns one year, followed by a payback the next.
-Although an overrun would be associated with increased business traffic and angler expenditures (and higher economic benefits because the harvest regulations should be better tailored to local constituent preferences), the subsequent payback would not be expected to satisfy constituent demand in the following year and may seriously jeopardize the ability of businesses to survive until the regions' allocation "recovers" (the payback ends).
+Because of the popularity of red snapper as a target and harvest species, the suggested dependency of some/many businesses on red snapper at certain times of the year, and the business and community needs of regular patronage, the red snapper recreational sector of the reef fish fishery needs both stable harvest amounts and seasons year-to-year.
+This means that, to maximize benefits, a region cannot be expected to rely on or thrive under feast and famine cycles, harvesting large overruns one year, followed by payback the next.
+Although an overrun would be associated with increased business traffic and angler expenditures (and higher economic benefits because the harvest regulations should be better tailored to local constituent preferences), the subsequent payback would not be expected to satisfy constituent demand in the following year and may seriously jeopardize the ability of businesses to survive until the allocation "recovers" (paybacks end).
 Thus, large annual harvest fluctuations should be avoided.

-Under the regionalization envisioned under Alternative 2, Alternative 3, and Preferred Alternative 4, the red snapper management measures within each region would primarily be enforced dockside and not at sea.
-Exceptions to dockside enforcement would likely include if a fisherman is in possession of fish when federal waters are closed - either in part or in total, subject to the regulations established as a result of this proposed amendment (as a result of Action 5, or closure under default regulations, etc.) - to the harvest or possession of red snapper, or is in possession of fish that are in violation of the bag or minimum size limits of all regions.
+Under the regionalization envisioned under Alternative 2, Alternative 3, and Preferred Alternative 4, the red snapper management measures within each region would primarily be enforced dockside and not at sea (exceptions would be if a fisherman or vessel is in possession of fish when federal waters is closed - either in part or in total, subject to the regulations established as a result of this proposed amendment (see Action 5) - to the harvest or possession of red snapper or is in possession of fish that are in violation of the bag or minimum size limits of all regions).
 As a result, federal enforcement costs associated with the recreational harvest of red snapper could decline.
 Although this would not be expected to reduce the total federal enforcement costs (assuming an enforcement budget not driven by the needs of individual species, sectors, or fisheries), it may be possible to shift enforcement effort to other purposes and increase the economic benefits associated with these tasks/needs.
 With respect to regional enforcement costs, the total enforcement costs may increase.
 On-the-water enforcement by state agents would be expected to continue for other species/fisheries and marine activities.
 Thus, these costs may not change.
 However, shifting the enforcement of red snapper recreational harvest regulations to the docks may require an increased dockside presence and associated costs.
 As a result, overall, enforcement costs under Alternative 2, Alternative 3, or Preferred Alternative 4 would be expected to be higher than the enforcement costs under Alternative 1.
 No differences in the enforcement costs between Alternative 2, Alternative 3, or Preferred Alternative 4, however, have been identified or would be expected.